-Therefore, management may decide it’s best to group them together as a program, under a program manager.
+Therefore, management may decide it’s best to group them as a program under a program manager.
 This could allow for opportunities, such as discounts for ordering five ships worth of material together.
 It could also assist with sharing resources, knowledge, best practices, and other assets across projects.

 Now consider that your shipyard can only take on so much work at a time.
 For instance, you may only be able to take on five projects at a time, regardless of the type of job (repair or build).
 Although commercial repairs and naval construction are not in the same program, they may become part of the same portfolio, if it makes sense for the business.

 Portfolio management would help ensure the company balances the overall number and type of projects it takes on.
 In this case, it would ensure the total projects planned at one time does not exceed its maximum capacity of five.
 It can also help ensure the company takes on the appropriate project ratio.
-For example, repair projects are likely to be shorter-term, higher risk, but more profitable.
-While construction projects will be longer-term, lower-risk, but less profitable.
+For example, repair projects are likely to be shorter-term and higher risk, but more profitable, while construction projects will be longer-term and lower-risk, but less profitable.
 Depending on the company’s priorities and appetite for risk, management may want to maximize one type of project over the other.
 But if they’re not managed under a centralized portfolio, this type of strategic planning would be difficult, if not impossible.